 that support our hackers' activities,

 contrary to what other companies do.

 Here we place more value on the knowledge and skills of ethical hackers

 "from the moment the first commit is uploaded by developers,"

 That work can continue after the application has been deployed to production.

-as we are convinced that speed without precision is useless.
+Fluid Attacks is convinced that speed without precision is useless.

 Therefore, we have combined the best of each end:

-technology and knowledge that produce a good balance
+technology and knowledge produce a good balance.

 Many cybersecurity companies offer fast, automatic tools